You will notice

 dramatically after taking in some nourishment.
 This is particularly

-true of cats who have been having treatment at the vet's, where they may
+true of cats who have been hospitalised, where they are often too stressed

 There are various

-causes of inappetance in CKD cats, so you need to be sure you've looked
+causes of inappetence in CKD cats, so you need to be sure you've looked

-into any of these which are present and treated them as appropriate.
-Cats
+into any of those which are present and treated them as appropriate (see

 Persuading Your

-Cat To Eat page for more information on ways to get food into your
+Cat To Eat for more information on ways to get food into your

 cat.